barumau/pandunia/engli/401_historia.md

 #### 2007

 Risto and Jens work again together for a while.
-This project _Pangaia_ and
-it has analytic grammar and evenly global vocabulary.
+This project is called _Pangaia_ and it has analytic grammar and evenly global vocabulary.

 Risto publishes the first version of _Pandunia_.
 It has analytic grammar and evenly global vocabulary.

-In the following years Risto develops Pandunia without a clear direction.
+In the following years Risto develops Pandunia without a real dedication or clear direction.
-He is occupied by work and family life.
+He is occupied by work and raising children.

 #### 2010